-Labor Day-September 2, 2013

-Veteran's Day-November 11, 2013
+Labor Day-September 1, 2014 Veterans Day-November 11, 2014

-Thanksgiving Holiday-November 28-29, 2013
+Thanksgiving Holiday-November 27-28, 2014

-Holiday Break-December 24-25, 2013
+Holiday Break-December 25-26, 2014

 A photo ID is required to process transactions in person.

 In order to process any registration transaction in a student's absence, a third party must present their photo ID and written authorization signed by the student.
 A Registration by Proxy Form for a third party must present their photo ID and written purpose is available on the web at students.asu.edu/forms/registration or at any University registration site.